Hiimus/arca_bookstore/README.md

   <img src="readme/images/blog-superuser.JPG">
 </details>

 - When registering, there are certain requirements that have to be met, and this is provided by django allauth.
 An example is choosing a password that is too similar to the username.
-Another example is that django allauth requires that the user must very the account via email.
+Another example is that django allauth requires that the user must change the account via email.

 <details>
   <summary>Validation Feedback</summary>